theBreadCompany/pixivswift/README.md

 ## Documentation

-It's basicaly the same usage like (https://github.com/upbit/pixivpy)[upbit's pixivpy]: This API is synchronous, meaning that we wait for every single request to be completed.
+It's basicaly the same usage like [upbit's pixivpy](https://github.com/upbit/pixivpy): This API is synchronous, meaning that we wait for every single request to be completed.

 ### Examples
 WIP, please have a look at pixivpy ^^'.